saltict/availproject.github.io/docs/about/accounts.md

 ---
 id: managing-accounts
 title: How to Create and Manage an Avail Account
-sidebar_label: Create and Manage Account
+sidebar_label: Create an Account
-sidebar_position: 2
+sidebar_position: 3
 description: Comprehensive guide on creating and managing Avail accounts.
 keywords:
   - docs